drhsqlite/pikchr/doc/userman.md

 # Introduction

-This is a guide to generating diagrams using Pikchr (pronounced "Picture").
-This guide is designed to teach you to use Pikchr.
-It is not a reference for the Pikchr language (that is a [separate document][gram]) nor is it an explanation of why you might want to use Pikchr.
-The goal here is to provide a practical and accessible tutorial on using Pikchr.
+This is a guide to generating diagrams using Pikchr, pronounced "picture."
+This guide is designed to teach you to use Pikchr in a more accessible manner than you get by reading the [grammar specification](./grammar.md).

-[gram]: ./grammar.md

 # Running Pikchr Scripts <a id="running"></a>